johnlacomba/Game-SpaceTradingSim/AUTH_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Implementation Status: ✅ COMPLETE

-Your Space Trading Simulation game now has complete AWS Cognito authentication integration with both development and production modes.
+Your Sphere of Influence game now has complete AWS Cognito authentication integration with both development and production modes.

 ## 🏗️ Infrastructure (Terraform)